TheTechnobear/SSP/technobear/plts/README.md

 I only recommend using at 48Khz sample rate, as this is how the Plaits code is designed.
 Using at other sample rates may lead to incorrect pitch, and possible other oddities.
 ( the only solution would be downsample/upsampling but this is sub-optimal on a platform such as the SSP)

+### FM / Morph / Timbre modulations are not working !?
+This is a 'plaits' feature - theres built in 'attenuverters', which I default to zero (see next tip!), you should turn these postive or negative to apply some modulation.
+Why? we already have attenuation in the SSP... indeed but for compatiblity with 'internal modulation' we need, see below.

+### when I trig plaits I get some wierd modulation, why?
+When the FM, Morph and Timbre CV inputs are not connected, Plaits has a built in envelope modulation for these parameters, this can be postive or negative (0 = no modulation).
+This is particular useful for percussive sounds, e.g. you can do a kick drums pitch env just by altering the FM modulation amount.

 ## Credits: